DeepLcom/sql-mock/docsource/usage/default_values.md

 ## When is this useful?

+* **Safe time and code by changing only the data you need for your test case:** You can only change single columns for the data you provide for a test case.
+The rest will be filled by defaults.
 * **Simplifying Happy Path Testing:** Validate basic functionality and syntax correctness of your SQL queries with minimal setup.
 * **Testing Subset Logic:** When certain tables in your query don't require data, default values can help focus on specific test scenarios.
 * **Provide reasonable defaults for joins:** In tests with numerous input tables you can specify inputs that joins between tables work.
 For frequent addition of new tables, defaults can prevent the need for extensive refactoring.